-The on-going uncertainty and volatility in the financial markets and the state of the global economic recovery may adversely affect the Group's operations

-Global financial markets continue to experience disruptions, including increased volatility and diminished liquidity and credit availability.
-Concerns about credit risk (including that of sovereigns) and the Eurozone crisis have increased recently, especially with the presence of significant sovereign debts and/or fiscal deficits in a number of European countries and the United States.
+The on-going uncertainty and volatility in the financial markets and the state of the global economic recovery may adversely affect the Group's operations and the Eurozone crisis have increased recently, especially with the presence of significant sovereign debts and/or fiscal deficits in a number of European countries and the United States.
 The default, or a significant decline in the credit rating, of one or more sovereigns or financial institutions could cause severe stress in the financial system generally and could adversely affect the markets in which the Group operates and the businesses and economic condition and prospects of the Group's counterparties or customers, directly or indirectly, in ways which are difficult to predict.
 Additionally, the developments surrounding the United Kingdom's exit from the European Union may have an adverse effect on European global economic or market conditions and the stability of European, foreign exchange and global financial markets, including the European markets served by the Group.
 The impact of these conditions could be detrimental to the Group and could adversely affect its solvency and the solvency of its counterparties and customers as well as the value and liquidity of its assets and liabilities.